 Control of gene expression is fundamentally important in the development of both in vivo gene therapy and ex vivo gene modified cell therapy products.
-Synpromics' technology creates the unique opportunity for therapuetic developers to improve product function through targeted expression level, cell type(s) selectivity, and construct size optimization.
+Synpromics' technology creates the unique opportunity for therapeutic developers to improve product function through targeted expression level, cell type(s) selectivity, and construct size optimization.

 Challenges in Cell and Gene Therapy

-There has traditionally been three major challenges in the development of cell and gene therapy: delivery, expression and immunity.
-Novel vector systems including vector types and regulatory elements are presently being widely developed to better deliver the gene of interest to the correct cell or tissue type, at the optimial expression level and for the appropriate duration to elicit a therapeutic effect.
+There have traditionally been three major challenges in the development of cell and gene therapy: delivery, expression and immunity.
+Novel vector systems including vector types and regulatory elements are presently being widely developed to better deliver the gene of interest to the correct cell or tissue type, at the optimal expression level and for the appropriate duration to elicit a therapeutic effect.
 These new promoters are required to drive efficient, yet finely tuned, gene expression so that the therapeutic effect is directed and durable.
 Finally, given that the target gene is often delivered using immunogenic vectors (both viral and cellular) and that the therapeutic gene is often new to self, long-term immune responses to the therapeutic cassette need to be minimised.

 Synpromics' Technology Improves Gene Therapies